Marketplace Recipe: Vendors Example

 3. groupVendorItemsStep to group the order's items by their vendor.

-4. getOrderDetailWorkflow to retrieve an order's details.
+4. getOrderDetailWorkflow to retrieve the parent order's details.

 5. createVendorOrdersStep to create child orders for each vendor's items.